 What to Prioritize When Making a Long-Distance Move

 Friends, family, and job stability.
-What you’re giving up by moving and whether you can realistically reestablish those things once you arrive at your new home.
+What are you giving up by moving, and can you realistically reestablish those things once you arrive at your new home?
 A large part of that decision should be made with the help of friends and family already living in your potential new hometown.
 Be prepared for the possibility that they may not be happy to see you move from your hometown to theirs.

 The idea of moving is incredibly daunting for people close to others in their lives because that means a dramatic change will also be coming soon for them.
-If your friends and family are close to you, they will want to know what you’re thinking about moving for and how frequently you’ll be visiting.
+If your friends and family are near you, they will want to know what you’re thinking about moving for and how frequently you’ll visit.

 Things To Consider When Making a Long-Distance Move